 As if all of that isn’t enough, your purchase of the Zojirushi breadmaker comes with a double ended measuring spoon, an 88-ouncemeasuring cup, and a manual with a few recipes included!
 This is a machine definitely worth checking out.

 From a reputable household kitchen brand name, this bread maker is as reliable as it is effective.
-Made with silver stainless steel, it’s a durable machine that also looks great with all your other kitchen appliances.
+It’s a durable machine that also looks great with all your other kitchen appliances.
 It’s also a fairly affordable option to boot.

 The only downside users found with this machine is that any mix-in ingredients you want to include in your bread must be added in at the very beginning of the kneading cycle, whereas other machines do it gradually for you throughout the cycle.
 This isn’t necessarily a deal-breaker for me, but if you want added convenience and make a lot of personalized loaves, this might not be the pick for you.

 The best of the bunch is the Panasonic SD-MB1-W. Talk about versatile!
 This model doesn’t just have the ability to make a great sourdough—it can also make a cake, jam, mochi, udon, brioche, steamed bread, red bean bread, and melon pan.
 I don’t know about you, but I love multi-functional kitchen appliances that can do it all!
 It’s also a fairly quiet machine, which is a great advantage if that’s a concern in your household.
 It also has an easy to clean, non-stick pan that the bread sits on.
 This is a great all-around machine.

 Overall, I recommend the Panasonic as the best bread maker for sourdough.
 It can do just about anything, and that versatility is a huge plus.
 I definitely suggest using it with the sourdough mixes, at least until you perfect the process.